Flavor Imprints on Novel Low Mass Dark Matter: Introduction

 Among the various proposals to address the leptonic flavor puzzle, one of the most studied frameworks is based on non-Abelian discrete groups, commonly referred to as ``flavor symmetries'' \cite{Babu:1990fr,Frampton:1994rk,Ma:2001dn,Kubo:2003iw,Altarelli:2010gt}.
 Such symmetries offer a natural explanation of the observed neutrino mixing patterns.
 Among discrete flavor symmetries, $A_4$ is the most widely explored in the literature~\cite{Ma:2001dn,Babu:2002dz,Chen:2005jm,Altarelli:2005yx}.
+A notable scotogenic realization of the $A_4$ flavor symmetry was proposed in~\cite{Ma:2008ym}, yielding tri-bimaximal mixing along with the distinctive predictions of the scotogenic model.
 In a recent work \cite{Kumar:2024zfb}, the $A_4$ symmetry was employed to the Majorana scotogenic loop to simultaneously explain the observed neutrino mass-squared differences and flavor structure, with its residual $Z_2$ subgroup ensuring DM stability ~\cite{Hirsch:2010ru,Meloni:2010sk,Boucenna:2011tj,Hamada:2014xha,Lamprea:2016egz}.
 In these models, residual $Z_2$ naturally ensures DM stability, unlike in scotogenic models, where the symmetry is imposed by hand.
 However, in the typical Majorana scotogenic models, the DM parameter space spans a broad spectrum, extending up to the TeV scale.
 In contrast, Majorana scotogenic models based on $A_4$ predict a tightly constrained DM mass spectrum~\cite{Boucenna:2011tj,Kumar:2024zfb}.
 Moreover, in both scenarios, the low mass DM region is typically excluded by collider and direct detection bounds.

 In this work, we propose a variant of the Majorana scotogenic model with $A_4$ symmetry, which accommodates a wide range of DM masses, including the low mass region.
 Furthermore, this framework simultaneously accounts for neutrino mass generation, the flavor structure, and the two mass-squared differences.
 We consider a radiative loop involving the SM singlet scalar $\chi$, the scalar $SU(2)_{L}$ doublet $\eta$, and the fermion singlet $N$, as shown in Fig.~\ref{fig:loop1}.